Joe Mpisi

-Joe Mpisi (born 12 November 1966) is a South African politician and former trade unionist who has represented the African National Congress (ANC) in the Gauteng Provincial Legislature since 2014.
-He has served as the Provincial Chairperson of the Gauteng branch of the South African Communist Party (SACP) since 2012.
+Joe Mpisi (12 November 1966 – 12 May 2023) was a South African politician and trade unionist who represented the African National Congress (ANC) in the Gauteng Provincial Legislature from 2014 until his death.
+He also served as the Provincial Chairperson of the Gauteng branch of the South African Communist Party (SACP) from 2012.

 Early life and career

 Mpisi was born on 12 November 1966 in Meadowlands, Soweto in present-day Gauteng.
 He matriculated at Lamola Jubilee Senior Secondary School, where he became involved in anti-apartheid politics, including through the United Democratic Front.
 According to Mpisi, in 1980 he joined the ANC and its close ally the SACP.

 After the end of apartheid, he was active in the National Education, Health and Allied Workers' Union, an affiliate of the Congress of South African Trade Unions, where he served as a shop steward and ultimately as Deputy President.
 He also remained active in the SACP: in March 2012, at the Gauteng SACP's tenth provincial congress in Benoni, he was elected unopposed as SACP Provincial Chairperson; he served under Provincial Secretary Jacob Mamabolo, with Rosemary Thobejane-Ndoqo as his deputy.